Construction Project Management Services and Construction Books

 Unfortunately, corrupt practices occur throughout the various construction project phases and can be perpetrated by any of the project stakeholders.
 This corruption is due to direct and deliberate corrupt practices as well as mismanagement.
 Mismanagement of construction projects occurs far too frequently.
 I’m sure we can all relate stories of theft, corruption, fraud, and mismanagement that occurred on a project.
 I’ve previously related a story of how half a million dollars of cement was stolen from one of my projects.

-Whether you are a project owner, an investor, project manager or a contractor it pays to be vigilant to avoid corruption on your project.
+Whether you are a project owner, an investor, project manager or a contractor it pays to be vigilant to avoid corruption on your construction project.
 Not only does corruption result in someone realising less value, but it can also impact reputation, and even result in fines and prison time.
 Being vigilant together we can prevent corruption and fraud.

 1. Pay bribes to local authorities for relaxation of zoning, or to authorities to waive permit conditions or relax conditions.